dylanhebert/osrs-event-log/README.md

 ```
 ### **S**uper Commands
 ```
-sendannouncement {message} - Sends an announcement mentioning the RS role to every server & channel connected to this bot sendthought {message} - Sends a message to every server & channel connected to this bot changemaxplayers - Changes the amount of RS names a Discord member can be linked to
+sendannouncement {message} - Sends an message mentioning the RS role to every server sendthought {message} - Sends a message to every server changemaxplayers - Changes the amount of RS names a Discord member can be linked to
 ```